xuan-liang/ggmatplot/README.md

 1 of matrix x will be plotted against column 1 of matrix y, column 2 of matrix x will be plotted against column 2 of matrix y, etc.

-This example uses the iris dataset, with matrices x and y as shown below.
-The Sepal.Length is plotted against Sepal.Width and the Petal.Length is plotted against Petal.Width.
+The next example uses the iris dataset, with matrices x and y as shown below.
+The `Sepal.Length` is plotted against `Sepal.Width` and the `Petal.Length` is plotted against `Petal.Width`.
 Therefore the groups ‘Column 1’ and ‘Column 2’ can be interpreted as ‘Sepal’ and ‘Petal’ respectively.